4. FISH LOGS Tiles

 November 2023

-I really wish I could tell you the history of The Old Timber Inn.
-I didn’t (and still don’t) like seafood, however, and despite my penchant for cool, old restaurants in my home city—I never stepped foot in there.
+I really wish I could tell you the history of The Old Timber Inn, but I didn’t (and still don’t) like seafood.
+And despite my affection for cool, old restaurants in my home city—I never stepped foot in the place.
 As soon as I saw the top photo on Google Maps, though, I was filled with instant regret (thank you, “john s,” for uploading it five years ago):

 Image via john s on Google Maps.